 - Undergraduate statistics course

-- Recommendations: Using our secure, personalized form, three professional recommendations that attest to the applicant's academic ability, professional competency and personal character must be submitted electronically by each recommender during the application process.
+- Recommendations: Using our secure, personalized form, three professional recommendations attesting to the applicant's academic ability, professional competency, and personal character must be submitted electronically by each recommender during the application process.

-- Personal Statement: Six comprehensive essays are required and must be uploaded into the supplemental section after application is submitted.
-Each statement has a maximum of one page, double spaced, 11-12 font size.
+- Personal Statement: Six comprehensive essays are required and must be uploaded into the supplemental section after the application is submitted.
+Each statement has a maximum of one page, double-spaced, 11-12 font size.
 You must include the question number and question as the header.

-- Telephone or in-person interview may be a part of the admission process
+- A telephone or virtual meeting interview may be a part of the admission process.